afa7789/flight-min-api/README.md

 ## Take-Home Programming Assignment for GoLang

-A take home assignment in Golang
+A take home assignment in Golang.
+Minimal example of how to create an API in go ( it's not using clean architecture tough )

 ### Story:
 There are over 100,000 flights a day, with millions of people and cargo being transferred around the world.
 With so many people and different carrier/agency groups, it can be hard to track where a person might be.
 In order to determine the flight path of a person, we must sort through all of their flight records.